-- Client load in requesting the data is generating significant CPU usage and the client query behavior cannot be changed or optimized.
-By significant load, consider that it is showing itself in a Top 10 offender list in Server Performance Advisor or the built-in Active Directory Data Collector Set and is using more than 1% of CPU. - The client load is generating significant disk I/O on a server due to an unindexed attribute and the client query behavior cannot be changed or optimized.
+- Client load in requesting the data is generating significant CPU usage and the client query behavior cannot be changed or optimized. - The client load is generating significant disk I/O on a server due to an unindexed attribute and the client query behavior cannot be changed or optimized. - A query is taking a long time and is not completing in an acceptable timeframe to the client due to lack of covering indices.

-- A query is taking a long time and is not completing in an acceptable timeframe to the client due to lack of covering indices. - Large volumes of queries with high durations are causing consumption and exhaustion of ATQ LDAP Threads.
+- Large volumes of queries with high durations are causing consumption and exhaustion of ATQ LDAP Threads.
 Monitor the following performance counters: - NTDS\Request Latency This is subject to how long the request takes to process.
 Active Directory times out requests after 120 seconds (default), however, the majority should run much faster and extremely long running queries should get hidden in the overall numbers.
 Look for changes in this baseline, rather than absolute thresholds.